 Location: Atlanta, GA

-Project Scope: The maintenance of the site includes care of 9,000 annuals, 500 perennials/grasses/shrubs; ½ acre of turf and 50 trees as well as mulching, edging, soil management, turf management, pruning, mowing, stormwater retention pond maintenance, irrigation, and several significant enhancements to help augment this site’s visual appeal.
+Project Scope: Maintenance of 9,000 annuals, 500 perennials/grasses/shrubs; ½ acre of turf and 50 trees as well as mulching, edging, soil management, turf management, pruning, mowing, stormwater retention pond maintenance, irrigation, and several significant enhancements.

 The client takes great pride in providing world-class leased office space for their valued tenants.
 Incentives such as sustainable features, on-site amenities and an attractive landscape all add to its curb appeal.
 Expectations are high on this site and the client is very involved with decisions involving the landscape and its care.
 The landscape contractor is constantly challenged to provide new looks for portions of the site.
 The contractor installs at least five enhancements per year, adding new plant varieties, colors and textures to punctuate this city landscape.

 This bed, positioned at a high-visibility intersection, requires special attention.
 Watering, fertilization and fungicide applications help to keep it viable and crews attend to its maintenance first thing, 6:30 a.m. to decrease risk associated with traffic.
 There is increased focus on safety throughout the site, wearing vests, eye and ear protection and using traffic cones in high-traffic areas such as this.